hlship/dialog-tool/README.md

 - if the execution generates different text than what been previously _blessed_, it is marked as a failure
 - execute `dgt bless` to review failed tests and choose which to bless (mark as correct)

-`dgt` searches all directories under `tests` for test files (with extension `.txt`), which allows you to organize things as you like.
+`dgt test` searches all directories under `tests` for test files (with extension `.txt`), which allows you to organize things as you like.
 Once blessed, the blessed tests' output is saved with extension `.out`.

-The `@save` command does a good job of saving just the input to the game; although `dgdebug` has additional commands (prefixed with `@`) and the ability to evaluate predicates, these inputs are *not* saved to the input transcript file, which is very convienient.
+From the debugger, the `@save` command does a good job of saving just the input to the game; although `dgdebug` has additional commands (prefixed with `@`) and the ability to evaluate predicates, these inputs are *not* saved to the input transcript file, which is very convienient.

-`dgt` users a colorized side-by-side diff to show what changed between executions.
+`dgt bless` uses a colorized side-by-side diff to show what changed between executions.

 ## Installing